piccolo-orm/piccolo_web/image/app/md/posts/introduction_to_asgi.md

 ## ASGI servers

-There are already two great ASGI servers - [Uvicorn](https://github.com/encode/uvicorn), and [Hypercorn](https://gitlab.com/pgjones/hypercorn).
+There are already three great ASGI servers - [Uvicorn](https://github.com/encode/uvicorn), [Hypercorn](https://gitlab.com/pgjones/hypercorn), and [Daphne](https://github.com/django/daphne).

-Either will do fine.
+Any of them will do fine.
 In my own testing, I got marginally better performance out of Hypercorn, though this could change over time.

 Hypercorn makes a great development server, because it can automatically reload the server when it detects changes to your application (in the same was the Django dev server does).